 What We Treat

-The Minority Men's Health Center provides an opportunity for minority males to undergo complete comprehensive medical evaluations to promote health & wellness.
-We provide health screenings for the early detection, prevention and/or treatment of a vast number of medical conditions which disproportionately affect minority male populations such as:
+The Minority Men's Health Center provides health screenings for the early detection, prevention and/or treatment for a number of medical conditions which disproportionately affect minority male populations such as:

 - Benign Prostatic Hyperplasia